EEricHwang/EEricHwang.github.io/_pages/research.md

 preemtively, before the identification of attack occurrence, is necessary.

 <hr>
-Building upon the above discussion,
+Building upon the above discussion, this research focuses on the development of reachability-based proactive risk assessment strategy under cyberattacks.
+Based on the problem settings, such as

 </div>